 Insert the following sentence at line 23 in page 79 (before the sentence “The two main functions….”)

+The procedure defined in NIST Special Publication 800-38D shall be used for authenticated encryption.
+The procedure described below is provided as an informative overview of the authenticated encryption procedure.

 Insert the following sentence after line 21 in page 81